Georgia Yeoman-Dale

-Georgia Yeoman-Dale (born 24 February 1994) is an Australian soccer player, who last played for Western Sydney Wanderers in the Australian W-League.
+Georgia Yeoman-Dale (born 24 February 1994) is an Australian former professional association football player, who last played for Western Sydney Wanderers in the Australian W-League.
+She currently serves as football commentator with 10 Sport.

 Club career

 Canberra United

 Yeoman-Dale started her professional career at Canberra United.

 Newcastle Jets

 Ahead of the 2014 season, Yeoman-Dale signed with Newcastle Jets.

 Sydney FC

 On 13 September 2016, Sydney FC announced their squad for the 2016–17 season, including Yeoman-Dale.

 Western Sydney Wanderers

 On 23 August 2018 Yeoman-Dale signed with the Western Sydney Wanderers for the 2018-19 W-League Season.
 She was one of several players who made the switch from Sydney FC to rivals Western Sydney.
 Yeoman-Dale departed Western Sydney Wanderers ahead of the 2021–22 A-League Women season.

 International career

 Yeoman-Dale made her debut for Australia in 2012.
 She most recently received a call-up to the Matildas squad in August 2017, for a pair of friendlies against Brazil.